Shikaga/PitchBlackAnalysis/index.md

 The alpha male sensibilities that Riddick exudes provide a great deal of wish fulfilment for men.
 He is simultaneously feared and idolised.
 When he talks people listen, and when he says jump, people ask how high.
 The audience watches his every move, and his "bad guy with a heart of gold", persona makes him almost impossible to predict, and we are constantly guessing what he is going to do next.

 Most traditional protagonists will move heaven and earth, usually by some deus ex machina, to protect those in their care (usually a female love interest).
-A typical example of this "white knight cliche" would be an antagonist capturing the love interest, at which point the hero will drop their weapons, and allow themselves to get captured to save the one they love.
-Shortly after they will escape and save the day.
+A typical example of this "white knight cliche" would be an antagonist capturing the love interest, at which point the hero will drop their weapons, and allow themselves to get captured to save them.
+Shortly after they will escape again and save the day.
 We have all seen it a million times.

 Riddick is not one of these protagonists.
 He does what he can to save the other crew members, but he is pragmatic, never expecting a deus ex machina to help him save everyone in the face of impossible odds.
 This realism combined with his bleak outlook on life, and of course standard action movie trappings of witty one liners and a never say die attitude, makes him interesting.